Canker Sores

 Causes of Canker Sores

 The causes of canker sores can be various.
 In addition, microorganisms in the mouth can infect them.
 Accordingly, patients with oral aphthae should be very careful about oral hygiene.
-We can group the conditions that cause aphtha formation, facilitate its formation, and we see together as follows.
+We can group the conditions that cause aphtha formation, and facilitate its formation, and we see together as follows.

 Age and gender